Skip to main content

 Janina Fisher, Ph.D.'s Profile

 Janina Fisher, Ph.D.
-Related seminars and products
+Related Seminars and Products

 Janina Fisher, Ph.D. is the Assistant Educational Director of the Sensorimotor Psychotherapy Institute and a former instructor, Harvard Medical School.
 An international expert on the treatment of trauma, she is co-author with Pat Ogden of Sensorimotor Psychotherapy: Interventions for Attachment and Trauma (2015), author of Healing the Fragmented Selves of Trauma Survivors: Overcoming Self-Alienation (2017) and the forthcoming book, Transforming the Living Legacy of Trauma: a Workbook for Survivors and Therapists (in press).
 She is best known for her work on integrating newer body-centered interventions into traditional psychotherapy approaches.
 More information can be found on her website: www.janinafisher.com